The Hula Hoopin’ Queen Figurative Language Mentor Text

 Mama is madder than a hornet,

-I have a quick Figurative Language organizer that you can use with this book if you would like to!
+I have a quick Figurative Language organizer and a fun art extension that you can use with this book if you would like to!
 Grab it for free here ⇩

 You could also check with your P.E. teacher for hula hoops.
 You could take your students to the playground or gym (during an open time) to have their own hula hoopin’ contest!